PEPPER GROWING TIPS

 There are exceptions to that rule, like the Chimayo hot pepper from the high mountains of New Mexico, that starts flowering as a four-inch tall seedling, and will produce fruit in 30 days!

-Pollen is produced on the stamens, and usually ripens between noon and 3 PM every day.
+Pollen is produced on the stamens by the anthers, and usually ripens between noon and 3 PM every day.

 To hand pollinate, take a moistened water-color paint brush, and pick up some pollen on your brush and transfer it to the other flower centers.
 You can get close to 100% fruit set with hand pollination.

-TRYING TO GROWING PEPPER PLANTS IN FLORIDA IN THE SUMMER?
+GROWING PEPPERS IN FLORIDA IN THE SUMMER?
 Formerly thought to be impossible, but can be successfully done, with these three changes.

 1.)
 Always grow plants in the shade.